CharlesYiu/draw-old/README.md

 # draw
-This website discontinued
+this version is discontinued..
-Please go to the new version of this [charrcc/draw](https://github.com/charrcc/draw)
+please go to the new version of this: [charlesyiu/draw](https://github.com/charlesyiu/draw)